Our Top Pick

 4. Gretsch G9500 Jim Dandy Flat Top Acoustic Guitar – 2-Color Sunburst Finish

 The true gem in the crown of authentic vintage guitars, and the brand that every retro guitar fanatic thinks of when anyone mentions the defining vintage guitar brand, Gretsch have extended their line of legendary electrics to include a look into beautiful Parlour guitars.
 The G9500 Jim Dandy is a look back at the original Rex line of guitars from Gretsch.
 Rising to prominence in the 30’s, these parlour guitars introduced a whole generation to blues music, and brought acoustic blues and guitar music into the mainstream.
 The Jim Dandy Flat Top had features which include an agathis body, a rosewood fingerboard and classic nickel-plated vintage guitar hardware.
 Get it at an amazingly low £187 at the link below!

-5. Eko Mia Parlour Acoustic Guitar – Natural Finish
+5. Eko NXT Parlour Acoustic Guitar – Natural Finish

 7. Gretsch G9201 Honey Dipper in Metal